 Just as important as understanding what factors increase the risk of developing breast cancer, is to understand what does not.
 Despite certain media coverage, the Susan G. Komen® organization reports that in observational and randomized controlled studies there is no conclusive, scientific basis for any of these substances or experiences as catalysts for breast cancer:

 While it is not a guarantee, living a healthy lifestyle creates the greatest odds of evading breast cancer.
 Dr. Shailja Shah can help with creating a plan.
-To schedule an appointment call the office at (812) 234-0098 or click the button to schedule an appointment online.
+To schedule an appointment call the office at (812) 234-0098 or schedule an appointment online.